-- 1. In pairs talk about the following. - 1.
+- 1. Talk about the questions below.
+Give a summary of your answers to the class.
+Listen to each other and answer: Are computer games popular?
+How many people have PlayStations? - 1.
 Do you like playing computer games?
 2. What do you use to play them a computer or a PlayStation?
 3. Do you buy games or borrow them from your friends? - 2a.
 Listen to the comics.
 Follow in the book.
-Stop to choose the best decisions for the two dilemmas. - John: Thanks for a great evening last night.
+Stop to choose the best decisions for the two dilemmas.

+1. John: Thanks for a great evening last night.
 I loved playing on the PlayStation.
 Kate: Yeah.
 You're really good at it.

 2. Kevin: Hey, Kate.
 Have you got the Dragon Age game?
 Kate: Yes, you can borrow it.